 Speaking of heat, silk is even a safer fabric, as it is extremely difficult to ignite and therefore resistant to flame.

-To top it all, natural silk is much easier to wash and dry than you might think.
+Another benefit of natural silk is much easier to wash and dry than you might think.
 It can normally be machine washed at 30℃, and even dries much more quickly than cotton.

 Why buy silk rather than satin?